zaoyang/30-days-of-web-development/day-10/day-10.cq.md

 # CSS and HTML together

+> But how do we get CSS onto a web page?
+There are three basic ways of adding CSS to a web page: Inline style, Internal and External stylesheets.

 Yesterday we played with changing the color of an HTML element via the DevTools.

 Today we're going to look at how you add CSS to a web page.